-The Update operation is not allowed on Provisioning Session resources.
+This procedure is used by the Provisioning AF to modify an existing Data Reporting Provisioning Session in the DC-AF.
+The HTTP PUT method shall be used for this purpose.

-4.2.3.2.5 Destroy Provisioning Session
+4.2.3.2.5 Destroy Data Reporting Provisioning Session

-This procedure is used by the Provisioning AF to destroy a Provisioning Session.
-The Data Collection AF shall use the HTTP DELETE method for this purpose.
+This procedure is used by the Provisioning AF to destroy a Data Reporting Provisioning Session.
+The DC-AF shall use the HTTP DELETE method for this purpose.